alfmunny/klaus-lab/README.md

 Change the current `lin` to the lines files which you want to generate from.

-For example  when generate features with lines with slant, override the current `lin` with `lin_Slant`:
+For example  when generate features with lines with slant, overwrite the current `lin` with `lin_Slant`:

 ```
 $ rm -r lin